krzysztofarendt/building3d/README.md

 # building3d

-I'm not sure where this project is heading, so there is not documentation yet, but it looks as follows:
+I'm not sure where this project is heading, so there is no documentation yet, but it looks as follows:
 <video src='https://github.com/user-attachments/assets/792f6ec1-d5db-44da-820f-9eb4a1fd0ba4'>